wrporter/advent-of-code/2020/day9/readme.md

 For Part 2 I knew I just needed to compute the sum of ranges of values up until the current one.
 Then I sort the values and return the sum of the smallest and largest numbers.

 I was excited with how quickly I finished (Part 1 by `00:09:59` and Part 2 by `00:15:47`, but when I looked at the leaderboard, I was sorely disappointed that I came in 1441st place...
+Definitely a trait of (1) not being a competitive coder, and (2) using a strongly typed language that also has limited tools, unlike Python.

 ## Puzzle